Algae Green Pool Algae Green Pool — Can You Floc a Green Pool? Better Algae Treatment Methods

 6. Backwash or clean filter thoroughly

-7. Resume normal SLAM process until overnight FC loss is under 0.5 ppm
+7. Resume normal SLAM process until overnight FC loss is 1 ppm or less and combined chlorine (CC) is 0.5 ppm or less

 Important Safety Warnings